 The big challenge for the RX Vega 56 – outside of trying to magic up affordable stock for people to actually buy – is to push past the similarly priced Nvidia competition.
-Just as the RX Vega 64 is priced to go head-to-head with the GTX 1080, the RX Vega 56 has been released into the wild with the GTX 1070 in its sights.
+Just as the RX Vega 64 was supposedly priced to go head-to-head with the GTX 1080, the RX Vega 56 was released into the wild with the GTX 1070 in its sights.
 Unfortunately Nvidia hit back with the GTX 1070 Ti and more recently the GTX 1660 Ti.

-And, like the RX Vega 64’s attempts to overthrow the GTX 1080, it’s kinda difficult to call an outright winner.
+Like the RX Vega 64’s attempts to overthrow the GTX 1080, the Vega 56 struggles against its targets.
 As we said about the flagship Vega GPU, it’s an architecture which seems to have been primarily designed for a gaming future that’s yet to have been created.
 As such, it’s rather lacklustre in its legacy gaming performance.

 With games built using the last-gen DirectX 11 API the second class Vega is left trailing in the wake of the GTX 1070, and that means it’s off the pace against the latest GTX Turing cards too.
-But when you start to bring in tests based around the newer DirectX 12, or Vulkan, instruction sets, Vega’s modern architectural design allows it to take the lead.
+But when you start to bring in tests based around the newer DirectX 12, or Vulkan, instruction sets, Vega’s modern architectural design allows it to occasionally take the lead.

-Granted, Vega’s performance improvements in DX12 and Vulkan is encouraging for how it’ll fare down the line, as they become the dominant APIs, but right now anyone lucky enough to be able to find the RX Vega 56 for a decent price is still going to be paying the same money for a card that struggles to beat a smaller, more efficient, year-old GPU in pretty much every game that’s in their Steam library.
+Granted, Vega’s performance improvements in DX12 and Vulkan are encouraging, if they ever become the dominant APIs, but right now anyone lucky enough to be able to find the RX Vega 56 for a decent price is still going to be paying the same money for a card that struggles to beat a smaller, more efficient, GPU in pretty much every game that’s in their Steam library.

 Yeah, Vega’s weird.

-The overall design of the Vega architecture seems to have been about laying a marker in the sand, defining a branching point for future generations of their GPU technology.
-They’ve almost sacrificed legacy gaming performance for the promise of future applications of its smart-looking, though largely unused, feature set.
-The little extras the Vega architecture has baked into it look like they could be genuinely game-changing… but only if developers actually end up taking advantage of them.
+The overall design of the Vega architecture seems to have been about laying a marker in the sand, defining a branching point for future generations of AMD’s GPU technology.
+It’s sacrificed legacy gaming performance for the promise of future applications of its smart-looking, though largely unused, feature set.
+The little extras the Vega architecture has baked into it look like they could have been genuinely game-changing… but only in some alternative timeline that never came to pass.

-If it was guaranteed that the HBCC and Rapid Packed Math shenanigans were going to be employed across the board, and not just by AMD best-buds Bethesda, then the new Radeon tech would definitely be the one to go for over the old-school Nvidia design.
-But it’s not a sure thing, and we don’t really know what performance improvements these Vega features might offer either.
+If it was guaranteed that the HBCC and Rapid Packed Math shenanigans were going to be employed across the board, and not just by AMD best-buds Bethesda, then the Radeon tech would definitely have been the one to go for over the old-school Nvidia design.

-If you were spending around $400 on a graphics card today - even if there were RX Vega 56’s available at their suggested price - it would still be difficult to make the Radeon recommendation.
-It’s the more advanced architecture, but in raw performance terms the smaller, slightly cheaper, more efficient Nvidia GPU is likely to get you higher frame rates in more of the games you’re playing at the moment.
+If you were spending around $300 on a graphics card today it would still be difficult to make the Radeon recommendation.
+It’s arguably the more advanced architecture, but in raw performance terms the smaller, slightly cheaper, more efficient Nvidia GTX Turing GPU is likely to get you higher frame rates in more of the games you’re playing at the moment.

-I do like what AMD are trying to do with Vega, but with all things being equal, sacrificing current performance for the chance of higher frame rates in a few future games is likely to be too much of a stretch for most PC gamers.
+Still, I liked what AMD was trying to do with Vega, but sacrificing current performance for the vague chance of higher frame rates in an alternative future was just too much of an ask for most of us PC gamers.